akhileshbelanke/eyantra/README.md

 Done - Update dynamic path according to algorithm. <br>
 Done - Move on dynamic path. <br> <br>
 > Todo - Path planning shortest path algorithm over grid.
 Implement travelling salesman algorithm over grid.
->        Done - a.
+> &nbsp;&nbsp;&nbsp;&nbsp; Done - a.
 Calculate distance matrix.
->        Done - b.
+> &nbsp;&nbsp;&nbsp;&nbsp; Done - b.
 Implement Bellman Held Karp algorithm.
 Output will be nodes to visit in order.
 >        Todo - c.
 Select 1 of 4 corner, for each node in the list.
 >        Todo - d.
 Execute on this path.
 >        Todo - e.
 Maintain checklist of the nodes, will be helpful while obstacle avoidance.